Ecuador Semester

 This second leg of our biking expedition takes us through the beauty of the Paramo highland ecosystem and its importance to Ecuadorian culture.
 Riding through pajonales, highland grass landscapes, and thermal waters we eventually find our way back to Palugo farm.

-Our time will be spent by the Inchiyaki and other local rivers, reading its features and learning the dynamics and hydrology of Amazonian waters in preparation for our next leg.
-We will venture further into the jungle, towards the powerful Arajuno River where we will practice and deepen our river skills as we descend down its rapids by kayaks, “gnus” and rafts until we reach the Calapucha family in the indigenous village of Shiwakocha.
+Next, we will venture further into the jungle, towards the powerful Arajuno River where we will practice and deepen our river skills as we descend down its rapids by kayaks, “gnus” and rafts until we reach the Calapucha family in the indigenous village of Shiwakocha.
 Living amongst this Kichwa family, we will deepen our understanding of Kichwa culture and their way of life in the tropical rainforest.

 Our Southern Expedition finds us calling Pillcomarca home.
 Here, based out of the homestead of legendary climbing guides Marga and Davicho, we will explore the lands of the ancient Cañaris and their sacred valleys and mountains.
 Here, the Sacred Cojitambo peak rises guarding the land.
 This is the perfect place to learn and practice rock climbing!
 We will put our hands and feet on the rock and arrive at an ancient ceremonial site of this intriguing culture.
 After full days of climbing, exploring and learning the history of the area, we will begin our trekking expedition.

 After 12 weeks of living and traveling in Ecuador, our group will have traversed the challenges and joys of extended, rigorous expedition and true community life.
 We will have made strong connections across cultures, witnessing different ways of life still deeply tied to the land.
 With full hearts, strong bodies and minds alight with possibility and promise, we turn towards home.
-Our final week finds us amidst a magical and snowy landscape with familiar faces at the Kroka Farm.
+Our final days find us amidst a magical and perhaps snowy landscape with familiar faces at the Kroka Farm.
 Here we will share stories and reflections with the Kroka staff and complete service projects in the local neighborhood as we prepare for graduation.